 » MORE Read our full article on Wrongful Trading

-The effects of liquidation are:
+The consequences of liquidation are:

 • directors powers cease